-Implementation of our products can be complex, time-consuming and expensive, customers may be unable to implement our products successfully, and we may become subject to warranty or product liability claims, which could be costly to resolve and result in negative publicity.
+Implementation of our products can be complex, time-consuming and expensive, clients may be unable to implement our products successfully and we may become subject to warranty or product liability claims.

-Our products must integrate with the existing computer systems and software programs of our customers.
-This can be complex, time-consuming and expensive, and may cause delays in the deployment of our products.
-Our customers may be unable to implement our products successfully or otherwise achieve the benefits attributable to our products.
-Although we test each of our new products and releases and evaluate and test the products we obtain through acquisitions before introducing them to the market, there still may be significant errors in existing or future releases of our software products, with the possible result that we may be required to expend significant resources in order to correct such errors or otherwise satisfy customer demands.
-In addition, defects in our products or difficulty integrating our products with our customers' systems could result in delayed or lost revenue, warranty or other claims against us by customers or third parties, adverse customer reactions and negative publicity about us or our products and services, or reduced acceptance of our products and services in the marketplace, any of which could have a material adverse effect on our reputation, business, results of operations and financial condition.
+Our products must integrate with the existing computer systems and software programs of our clients.
+This can be complex, time-consuming and expensive and may cause delays in the deployment of our products.
+Our clients may be unable to implement our products successfully or otherwise achieve the benefits attributable to our products.
+Although we test each of our new products and releases and evaluate and test the products we obtain through acquisitions before introducing them to the market, there still may be significant errors in existing or future releases of our software products, with the possible result that we may be required to expend significant resources in order to correct such errors or otherwise satisfy client demands.
+In addition, defects in our products or difficulty integrating our products with our clients' systems could result in delayed or lost revenue, warranty or other claims against us by clients or third parties, adverse client reactions and negative publicity about us or our products and services, or reduced acceptance of our products and services in the marketplace, any of which could have a material adverse effect on our reputation, business, results of operations and financial condition.